o3de/o3de.org/content/docs/user-guide/features/components/reference/transform.md

 Configures transform behavior when the parent entity activates\.

 **Static**
 Entities that can't be moved at run time\.
-Some systems in Lumberyard treat static entities differently than movable entities \(for example, the renderer can optimize static entities, making them less resource intensive to draw\)\.
+Some systems in O3DE treat static entities differently than movable entities \(for example, the renderer can optimize static entities, making them less resource intensive to draw\)\.

 ### Network Sync {#component-transform-properties-network-sync}